by Dr. Jeannie Thomason

 We have not even talked about the GMOs in pet food and the toxic effects they have on our pets!

-I am often berated for recommending a raw diet as being the very best for our carnivorous pets however, after all my research, education and the experience of feeding my own dogs a raw meaty bone diet for over 20 years now, I can have seen firsthand how much healthier and longer lived our pets can be if fed a species appropriate, fresh, raw meat and bones diet.
-All the nutrients are there – alive, naturally balanced and complete.
-Unlike Kibble that is all the same in the end – it still dead, processed, void of life or nutrition – no matter what great ingredients it may have or have not started out with.
+I am often berated for recommending a raw, species specific diet as being the very best for our carnivorous companions however, after all my research, education and the experience of feeding my own dogs a raw meat, bone and organ diet for over 27 years now, I have seen firsthand how much healthier and longer lived our dogs can be, if fed a species appropriate, fresh, raw carnivore diet.
+All the nutrients are there – alive, naturally balanced and complete when fed in as whole a form as possible.
+Unlike Kibble that is all the same in the end – it is still dead, processed, void of life or nutrition – no matter what great ingredients it may have or have not started out with.

 Copyright 2003 -2020 This article is the sole property of Dr. Jeanette (Jeannie) Thomason and The Whole Dog for educational purposes only.
 It cannot be reproduced in any form whatsoever without the expressed written consent of the author.